IDATA2304-Group11/HealthMonitor-Analyzer/Project Report.md

 ##### Generator

 The generator is exceptional as it encorporates periodic funcitons learned in math in order to simulate data which resembeles blood pressure.
 The simple way of generating the data would be to have a random values inbetween a realistic range.
-As the varaibles diastolic and systolic blood pressure are dependent variables therefore fluctuation in one variable affects the other.
-This is more flexible when using periodic functions rather than using iteration as math can easier be used for changes.
+As the varaibles diastolic and systolic blood pressure are dependent variables fluctuation in one variable could affect the other.This is more easier when using periodic functions as math can be used for changes.

 ##### Architecture